abertell/24-game/README.md

 # 24-game
-Fast 24 game solver in Python, feasible for up to 8 numbers (realistically 7).
+24 game solver in Python, fast for tuples of up to 8 numbers (although duplicate entries can allow for larger lengths).

-Allowed operations are +, -, \*, /, ^.
-No fractional exponentiation, since Python has no idea how to evaluate (-8)\*\*(1/3), and I'm not rewriting exponentiation from the ground up (yet).

-I could make this an order of magnitude faster by searching from the end as well, but that would require inverse exponentiation, which, as mentioned above, is a pain.
+Allowed operations are +, -, *, /, **.
+Fractional exponentiation is not allowed (technically not a well-defined function).
+Intermediate non-integer numbers within 0.005 of an integer are not allowed (due to floating point imprecision).
+Note that floating point imprecision can still occur.

+Usage: solve(a,t,m=None)

+a = array of initial values

+t = target value

+m = number of layers built upwards.
+Increase if reverse searching is taking too long, decrease if building is taking too long.
+For arrays of length < 9, this parameter can be left untouched.

+Examples of runnable programs:
+- solve([5],5)
+- solve([3,3,7,7],24)
+- solve([1,2,3,4,5,6,7,8],123456)
+- solve([1,2,3,4,5,6,7,8],1234567)
+- solve([1]*25,123456789,15)
+- solve([1,2,3,4,5,6,7,8,9],123456789,6) # takes a few minutes